 - Color or draw a picture, like you did when you were a kid.
 Play.
 Practice a completely new, fully mind-occupying activity that allows you to clear our mind and center yourself, corny as it may come off, if you’re mid-flare up.
 Write a quick letter or a postcard.
 Nostalgia for times when you were, quite frankly, happier, is a tool you can use to put yourself in a more positive mindset, and looking at old pictures can help this.

 - If you’re usually into watching television, maybe try some 1080p driving videos; you can watch an assortment of road trips all across the globe.
-If you get car sick, the Calm app has lots of free calming soundscapes you can meditate or fall asleep to.
+If you get car sick, both the Insight Timer app and the Calm app have lots of free calming soundscapes you can meditate or fall asleep to.

 You absolutely must find the root cause of your histamine intolerance.
 If you don’t immediately know or find out, first start by changing your diet and then go down the list of root causes of histamine intolerance, starting with the most common: mold exposure.
+I have had and continue to deal with mold exposure, and once it’s dealt with, I’ll update this post again as to how much difference ridding myself of it made.
 But while you’re on your direct healing journey, you can also treat any lingering symptoms by supporting your body:

 - Add healing supplements into your diet, alongside whole foods that you know you tolerate well.
 Unfortunately, tolerance is so individual that this will be a process for you to undergo by yourself, but you’ll feel the effects quite quickly.
-As for supplements, natural anti-inflammatories like turmeric, quercetin, and Chinese skullcap can make a huge difference when added to your meal.
+As for supplements, natural anti-inflammatories like turmeric, quercetin, and vitamin C can make a huge difference when added to your meal.
 Also consider liver-supporting supplements, like milk thistle and N-Acetyl-Cysteine, to speed up your body’s detox.
-Please don’t add in more than one supplement at a time, and always talk to your doctor first.
+Please don’t add in more than one supplement at a time, and always talk to your doctor first!

 - Try some “alternative” healing options, such as a castor oil pack, an epsom salt bath, or even just a good cry.
 It’s been proven that stress-related hormones are released in your tears, having a cathartic effect on a cellular level.

 - Invest in yourself.
-If you’re like me, and used to basically treat yourself with food and nothing else, it’s time to expand our horizons.
-I still have to stop myself from shopping for chocolate, but I have managed to find ways to enjoy treating myself to food.
-For example, I’ve got my daily coffee ritual down, and I’ve been working on a pie recipe my body can tolerate.
+If you’re like me, and used to basically reward yourself with food and nothing else, it’s time to expand our horizons.
+I still have to stop myself from shopping for chocolate when I’m sad, but I have managed to find ways to enjoy treating myself to food.
+For example, I’ve got my daily coffee ritual down, and I’ve been working on a dessert recipe my body can tolerate.
 I have 4 or 5 quick meals I like to make & eat, and every week or two, I experiment with a new low-histamine ingredient I order online.
 Last week I even made coconut milk ice cream!
 But some other ways to invest in yourself are with self-care items, books, new clothes, lessons for things you’ve never thought to try, and even just some time off work.
 Buy your own time back, instead of a cake or a steak.

 - Jump into a fun new project that physically engages you as much as you’re comfortable with.
 This is partly for your mental health, but also your mental fitness, especially if you get bad brain fog.
 Whether that means baking cookies or building a new deck or making music, know your limits and work within them.
 Keep yourself in focus here, and take on a project that’s pure enjoyment rather than whatever seems useful.
 Some other ideas include knitting, reading through a list of classics, and starting a window herb garden.
 This act of distraction through enjoyment can give your mind a break from worrying about foods you can’t eat or your next attack, and releases “happy hormones” which will better equip you for doing all other acts of healing.